Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 When can I take paternity leave?

-From April 2024, you can take paternity leave at any time within the first year after the baby is born (or placed for adoption).
+From April 2024, you can take paternity leave at any time within 52 weeks of the baby being born (or placed for adoption).
 This is much more flexible than previously when it had to be taken within 56 days of birth.

 How much notice do I need to give?